-The proposals presented at the special meeting will require the following votes, assuming the presence of a quorum at the special meeting:
+The proposals presented at the annual meeting will require the following votes, assuming the presence of a quorum at the annual meeting:

-- The approval of the merger proposal will require the affirmative vote of holders of a majority of the outstanding shares of Naked common stock. - The approval of the adjournment proposal will require the shares of Naked common stock voting in favor of the proposal to exceed the shares of Naked common stock voting in opposition to the proposal.
+- The approval of the merger proposal will require the affirmative vote of holders of a majority of the outstanding shares of Naked common stock. - The approval of the adjournment proposal will require the shares of Naked common stock voting in favor of the proposal to exceed the shares of Naked common stock voting in opposition to the proposal. - The approval of the election of directors proposal will require the affirmative vote of a plurality of the shares present in person or represented by proxy at the annual meeting and entitled to vote on the matter. - The approval of the ratification of appointment of independent auditor proposal will require the shares of Naked common stock voting in favor of the proposal to exceed the shares of Naked common stock voting in opposition to the proposal.